 Labor Day Oktoberfest supports area non-profits, youth groups and cultural organizations.
 So buy a ticket, have fun and do good all at once!

-hen it comes to food, the 2012 Cleveland Labor Day Oktoberfest has something for everyone.
-For those seeking authentic Bavarian or Polish cuisine, we have Cleveland Scene's Best German Restaurant award winner and one of Men's Health top 20 Bars in the nation, Der Braumeister, Schmidt's of Columbus, Seven Roses, Heini's Cheese Chalet, Michael's Bakery, Frank's Bratwurst of the West Side Market, Cleveland Scene's Best Hungarian Restaurant, Balaton, and Oktoberfest's own food concessions run by the renowned Chef Roberto.
-New this year, we'll also feature Cleveland institution, Hot Sauce Williams, The Happy Dog, Bruno's Ristorante, Taste of Italy and Asian Grill.
-Mapleside Farms will again be serving up fresh apples, cider and peaches.
+hen it comes to food, the 2013 Cleveland Labor Day Oktoberfest has something for everyone.
+For those seeking authentic Bavarian or Polish cuisine, we have Cleveland Scene's Best German Restaurant award winner and one of Men's Health top 20 Bars in the nation, Der Braumeister, as well as the award-winning Schmidt's of Columbus, Seven Roses of Fleet Street, The Polish Kitchen, Heini's Cheese Chalet, Michael's Bakery, Frank's Bratwurst of the West Side Market, Cleveland Scene's Best Hungarian Restaurant, Balaton, and Oktoberfest's own food concessions run by the renowned Chef Roberto.
+New this year, we'll also feature our Sausage Autobahn, Fire & Ice, Schnitzels & Giggles. and Mapleside Farms will again be serving up fresh apples, cider and peaches.

-In 2012, Oktoberfest's bier list will include: Hoffbrau Light, Hoffbrau Original, Hoffbrau Oktoberfest, Warsteiner Pilsner, Warsteiner Dunkel, Warsteiner Oktoberfest, Bud Light, Budweiser, and German non-alcoholic brew, Clausthaler (to keep everybody upright).
+In 2013, Oktoberfest's bier list will include: Hoffbrau Light, Hoffbrau Original, Hoffbrau Oktoberfest, Warsteiner Pilsner, Warsteiner Dunkel, Warsteiner Oktoberfest, Sam Adams, Yuengling, and German non-alcoholic brew, Clausthaler (to keep everybody upright).
 We'll also be holding a Micro Brew Competition (

-, Mon: 3PM-Close), where seventeen brewpubs from Cleveland, Madison, Akron, Columbus, Frankenmuth & Chicago will compete for Best Oktoberfest Microbrew.
-Those breweries are: Great Lakes Brewery, Rocky River Brewing Company, Cornerstone Brewery, The Brew Kettle, Frankenmuth Brewery, Thirsty Dog, Main Street Grille & Brewery, The Cleveland Chophouse, Buckeye Brewing, Buckeye Beer Engine, Fat Heads Brewery, Cellar Rats Brewery, Gordon Biersch, Ohio Brewing Co., Goose Island, Willoughby Brewing Company, Black Box Brewing Company, and Market Garden Brewery.
+, Mon: 3PM-Close), where twenty brewpubs from Cleveland, Chiccago, Milwaukee, Frankenmuth, Madison, Akron, and Columbus will compete for Best Oktoberfest Microbrew.
+Those breweries are: Great Lakes, Rocky River Brewing Co., Cornerstone Brewery, The Brew Kettle, Frankenmuth Brewery, Thirsty Dog, Main Street Grille & Brewery, Sprecher Brewing Co., Elevator Brewing Co., Buckeye Brewing, Buckeye Beer Engine, Fat Heads Brewery, Cellar Rats Brewery, Gordon Biersch, Ohio Brewing Co., Goose Island, Willoughby Brewing Co., Black Box Brewing Co., and Market Garden Brewery.
 Read more about the breweries and the competition

 .
 Also check out the Bier and Food Pairing, Wine Tasting, and Cooking Demonstrations in our Eductational Building (more info on that coming soon!).